Get back to living freely, make the call,

-The COACH Program® runs for up to six months, with regularly scheduled calls.
-Your Coach will contact you by phone, at a time suitable to you.
+On The COACH Program®, one of our Asthma Educators are assigned to you as your asthma coach.
+The COACH Program® runs for up to six months, with regularly scheduled calls, at a time suitable to you, Your Asthma Educator will contact you by phone, at a time suitable to you.
 At the end of each session, your Coach will send you a letter recapping the call you have had, any recommendations and the time for your next appointment.
 Any health care professionals nominated by you will also receive a copy of the letter.
 All your information is confidential and will not be shared without your consent.
 You are free to withdraw from the program at any stage.

 Find your asthma answers